cluster-api-provider-hcloud/cluster-api-provider-hcloud/README.md

 ## Quick start

+> At the moment please use the Developer Guide below.

 *More information available in the [Cluster API - Quick Start guide]*

 - Make sure you have a Kubernetes management cluster available and your KUBECONFIG and context set correctly

-- Ensure you have a recent [clusterctl] release (tested with v0.3.6)
+- Ensure you have a recent [clusterctl] release (tested with v0.3.9)

 - Ensure your Hcloud API token is created as secret in the kubernetes API: